 Get someone who wasn’t involved in building the course to review the material and answer this question, ideally people from your target audience.
 Gathering feedback before your launch is critical; when you’re close to the content it can be hard to be objective.

-Does the Course Drive Behavioral Change?
+Does the Course Drive Behavioural Change?

 Your materials should describe how sellers will accomplish a specific element of the sales process.
-Courses that are not tied to a specific sales behavior, and for which managers never provide coaching support, are unlikely to drive meaningful value.
+Courses that are not tied to a specific sales behaviour, and for which managers never provide coaching support, are unlikely to drive meaningful value.